 Comparison of results in terms CCC obtained with the proposed personalization approach and other methods.
 All the experiments are done with MSP-Podcast corpus and evaluated on Test-B set.
-STL: Single Task Learning for valence, arousal, and dominance when using the proposed methods.
-The relative improvements for arousal and dominance are less than 1.9%, mirroring the results observed in Table 1 that shows relative improvements less than 3% for arousal and dominance when labeled data from the target speakers is available (i.e., speaker-dependent condition).
-Therefore, it is not surprising that the method does not lead to big improvements for arousal and dominance where there is little room for improvements.
-We argue that the approach is successful even for arousal or dominance, since the relative improvements for these emotional attributes are similar to the values reported in Table 1 under speaker dependent conditions.
-In contrast, the relative improvements for valence are as high as 13.52%.
+STL: Single Task Learning (Speaker-Independent baseline), MTL: Multi-Task Learning the relative improvements for valence are as high as 13.52%.
 These results validate our hypothesis that exploiting speaker-dependent characteristics between train and test speakers helps to personalize a SER system in the prediction of valence.